MttArmstrong/testing-new-framework/_episodes/03-what-is-open-source.md

 ## Open licensing of non-software artifacts

 OSI approves open-source licenses for *software.*
-But there are many other creative works related to software (or not) that we might want to treat in a similar manner (like documentation for your software, or this lesson).
+But there are many other creative works related to software (or not) that we might want to treat similarly (like documentation for your software, or this lesson).
-The [Creative Commons](https://creativecommons.org/) (CC) is a family of licenses analogous to open-source, but for things other than software.
+The [Creative Commons](https://creativecommons.org/) (CC) is a family of licenses analogous to open-source but for things other than software.
 Variants of the Creative Commons license allow you to impose various restrictions, similar to choosing different licenses for software:

   * CC BY (Attribution)